-Student leadership is unique and very strong here - the Secretary of State for Education visited us and called it “inspirational” and Ofsted confirmed for the third time in a row (2008, 2012 and 2017) that we are a Good school.
+We are an established school in East Sussex which continues to go from strength to strength.
+Our last Ofsted confirmed, for the third time in a row, that we are a Good school.
 They said “Pupils are immensely proud of their school and are keen to learn” and we agree!

 I invite you to come and see for yourselves what makes us so special.